 Some days, it can feel as though we are inundated with unwanted messages.
 Between robocalls from unknown numbers and floods of flashy emails, spam invades our every inbox.
 At best, spam is a nuisance to be handled with the swift use of your delete button.
 At worst, spam becomes a successful attempt to steal your information.

+It’s important to note, however, that using upgraded equipment is essential to avoid spam.
+Since there are all kinds of computers out there, it’s best to use an up-to-date generation of computer — especially for the elderly.
 Use the following tips and tricks to protect you and your family from the irritations (and the dangers) of spam email messages.

 - Use Spam Filters

 Spam filters are your inbox’s first defense against unwanted or suspicious messages.
 Go to your email settings and adjust blocks to your preferences, and consider downloading antivirus software to your computer that also offers email spam blocking options.

 Sometimes, you actually want to sign up for those endless coupons and newsletters from stores and clubs.
 However, you likely don’t want to see that stuff drowning out your important emails.
 Use a second or third email address for signing up for store rewards or other mailing lists.
 This strategy will also help protect your most important email addresses from being found by other, more insidious messages that you didn’t sign up to receive.

 Many parents let children have access to the family desktop and to their own personal devices, like laptops, cell phones and tablets.
 Use application locks to prevent kids from accidentally opening your email or sending messages to the wrong people.
 If children are old enough to have their own email accounts, be sure to teach them good online safety practices.
 Remind them to never give out their email address or passwords to strangers.
 Consider requiring your child to share their password with you so that you can monitor email use and make sure they are not being targeted by phishing emails or other dangerous messages.

 - Don’t Click Links in Emails